 - salt and black pepper

-- Boil the pasta al dente according to package directions.
-Drain, rinse with cold water, and set aside.
+Boil pasta to al dente according to package directions.
+Drain, rinse with cold water, and set aside the cooked pasta.
 Chop the pickles and place in a small bowl or measuring cup.

-- Place mayonnaise, juice and chopped dill in a large mixing bowl, whisk.
-Season with salt and ground pepper to taste.
+Combine mayonnaise, juice and dill in a large mixing bowl, whisk to create creamy dill dressing.
+Season with salt and ground pepper to your preference and stir to mix.

-- Add the chopped pickles and mix to coat.
+Add the chopped dill pickles and mix in dressing to coat.

-- Once the pasta is fully coated and chopped pickles are evenly distributed, refrigerate for at least 30 minutes before serving.
+Once the pasta is fully coated and pickle pieces are evenly distributed, refrigerate for at least 30 minutes until well chilled before serving for best flavor.

 Serving

-The cold Dill Pickle Pasta Salad is a fantastic side dish for barbecue or sandwiches.
+The dill pickle pasta cold salad is a fantastic tasty side dish for barbecue or sandwiches a summer picnic, but is delicious year round.
 I enjoy it with my Cajun Blackened Salmon regularly and like to toss the leftovers with torn romaine and blue cheese as a lunch salad.
 It is a very versatile creamy pasta salad and goes well with a wide array of foods from Grilled Chicken Wraps to pork chops.

 My daughter will only eat it with just pickles.
-She is very fussy about what goes in her pasta salads, but there are so many yummy additions you can make to this basic macaroni salad.
-Adding protein makes this side into a meal.
+She is very fussy about what goes in her pasta salads, but there are so many yummy additions you can make to this basic yet delicious pasta salad recipe.
+Adding protein makes this side into an easy and delicious summer meal.

 - shrimp or crab meat